-By: Echo Jones - Marketing Assistant, Future Don Gardner Homeowner
+By: Echo Jones - Marketing Assistant

 When I began my career at Donald Gardner Architects, I never dreamed that one day I would be building my own Gardner home.
 About two years ago my husband Bryon and I began looking for a house to purchase.
 Our wish list may have been a bit ambitious because nothing we found met our expectations.
 One night while out on a walk with our dog, Bryon said to me, “you know, you look at house plans all day, maybe we should build one”.
 The thought had never crossed my mind.
 Did I even want to build a house?
 It was an exciting and intimidating possibility.

 I came to work the next day with a new perspective.
 If I were to pick a Gardner plan, which one would fit our needs?
 Our house search came up empty, mostly because we wanted 10+ acres of land and our home style is very contemporary (see mention of ambitious wish list above!).
-Building gave us the possibility to have both and it suddenly became very clear that yes, we did want to build a house!
+Building gave us the possibility to have both and it suddenly became very clear that yes, we did want to build a house.

-Update: Scroll down to see framing and roofing photos!
+Update: Scroll down to see completed photos!

 PART 1: Planning and Pre-Construction – The Northwood Home Plan